Huegoxaga/notes/javascript/react.md

 return (
   <button conClick={() => setFunction(prevValue + 1)}>{currentValue}</button>
   //use variable prevValue to get the previous value.
-  //work with objects or arrays use: setName({…objectName, propertyName: newValue}) );
+  //work with objects or arrays use: setName({...objectName, propertyName: newValue}) );
 ```